 I hope I'm not barging in and interrupting with information that someone else may have already given cherokeepati, but have you heard of the "RIDE LIKE A PRO III" video?
 It is the most amazing video, and so worth the money spent.....cherokeepati wrote:I really need to learn how to pick my bike up since I ride solo.
 Where can I get info on how to do that?
 Yes, I dropped my bike once and scratched the tailpipe.
 Had it not been for a co-worker, I would probably still be trying to get it up and it's really not all that heavy!

 cherokeepati wrote:Thanks for all the info folks!
-I'll have to check into that video, Chromie, and thanks for the input!
+I'll have to stick into that video, Chromie, and thanks for the input!

 Had a hard time one HOT day last week...Almost dropped it because I overheated myself and was not aware of how badly I was out of it.
 I had stopped after pulling off my exit from the highway and as I was pulling out I was weak and wobbly.
 After that day (after the temp went down a few degrees) I went back to riding to work.
 BIG lesson learned there!!!
 Shook me up with how weak you can become AND how FAST.